Test501-lm/test501-lm.github.io/docs/_posts/2025-02-16-plugging-in-implementation-details.md

 ---
 # Plugging in implementation details

-**Software is easier to change when we can plugin implementation into our business rules.**
+**Software is easier to change when we can plug implementation into our business rules.**

 [comment]: # TODO: change this image to match business rules/logic
 ![Image of implementation details being plugged into business rules]({{ site.baseurl }}/assets/images/2025-02-16-plugging-in-implementation-details/business-logic-implementation.jpg)